colinrozario/immigrow.ai/README.md

 This tool provides informational guidance only and is not legal advice.
 Always consult with qualified immigration attorneys for legal matters and official guidance.

+##  Contributing

+We welcome contributions to improve this project — thank you for considering helping out!

+How to contribute:

+1. Fork the repository.
+2. Create a new branch for your work, e.g. `feature/your-feature` or `fix/your-bug`.
+3. Make your changes and run any linters or build steps locally.
+4. Commit with a clear message and push your branch to your fork.
+5. Open a pull request describing the change and why it's useful.
+For larger changes, please open an issue first to discuss the approach.

+If you find this project helpful, please share it with people or communities who might benefit — it would be greatly appreciated.

 ## 📚 Resources

 - [Convex Documentation](https://docs.convex.dev)